Human Performance Lab

 Publications and Presentations

 Simpson CS, Welker CG, Uhlrich S, Sketch S, Jackson R, Delp S, Collins S, Selinger J, Hawkes E. 2018.
-Connecting the legs with a spring improves running economy. bioRxiv 474650 (preprint).
+Connecting the legs with a spring improves running economy.
+Journal of Experimental Biology, In Press.
+PDF File.

 (David Winter Best Poster Award Finalist)